TL;DR

 What is LatAm outsourcing?

 LatAm outsourcing means engaging software engineering talent or teams based in Latin America.
-The nearshore model places engineers in the same or adjacent time zones as US teams, typically UTC-3 to UTC-6.
+The nearshore model places engineers in time zones that overlap fully or substantially with US business hours, from the US Eastern to Pacific ranges.
 Compared to offshore alternatives in India or Eastern Europe, nearshore LatAm offers stronger time-zone overlap, closer cultural proximity, and lower coordination overhead.

 Project outsourcing